FabricMC/fabric-docs/develop/entities/attributes.md

 entity.getAttributeBaseValue(ModAttributes.AGGRO_RANGE) // returns a double with the base value
 ```

-An `AttributeInstance` allows more flexibility, such as setting a temporary `AttributeModifier` on the attribute, using one of the [three vanilla attribute modifier operations](https://minecraft.wiki/w/Attribute#Operations).
+An `AttributeInstance` allows more flexibility, such as setting an `AttributeModifier` on the attribute, using one of the [three vanilla attribute modifier operations](https://minecraft.wiki/w/Attribute#Operations).

 ```java
 attribute.addPermanentModifier(